UpasanaDutta98/configuration_model_mcmc/docs/index.md

 ## Notes

 The package will not work for weighted networks, directed networks, hypergraphs, or simplical complexes.
+Please refer to the [website](https://UpasanaDutta98.github.io/configuration_model_mcmc/) for complete documentation.

 ## Feedback and bugs